poshaughnessy/peteroshaughnessy.com/src/about.md

 logistics company.

-Now at [Samsung Internet](https://samsunginter.net), I am fortunate enough to be able to continue to do what I find most interesting, fun and rewarding: make demos, write articles and speak to developers about the latest web technologies.
+Now at [Samsung Internet](https://samsunginter.net), I am fortunate enough to be able to continue to do what I find most interesting, fun and rewarding: make demos, write articles, travel and speak with developers about the latest web technologies.

 My key technology interests are around how web and native app capabilities are converging (Progressive Web Apps etc)